kubakalisciak/habitica-nlp-input/README.md

-Here’s the full README in clean Markdown, ready to use:

 # habitica-fastadd
 A lightweight FastAPI service to quickly convert natural language tasks into Habitica tasks.
 Perfect for fast task capture using mobile automations or scripts, leveraging Habitica’s gamified task management.